2015 CLN Teleconferences

 Climate KIC Learning Portal: http://www.learning.climate-kic.org/

 Minda Berbeco came to NCSE from UC Davis, where she was a post-doctoral scholar conducting research studies on climate change and agriculture.
 An expert on the carbon cycle and climate change, she has taught, written, and presented talks on the effects of climate change on forests and carbon and nitrogen cycling.
-Berbeco brings to NCSE a knowledge of climate change policy, greenhouse gas emissions and mitigation in agriculture and forests, and related topics.
+Berbeco brings to NCSE a knowledge of climate change policy, greenhouse gas emissions, mitigation in agriculture and forests, and related topics.

 As Programs and Policy Director at the National Center for Science Education (NCSE), Mark S. McCaffrey helped spearhead the NCSE Climate Change Education initiative and convene the Climate and Energy Literacy Summit.
 He served as Associate Scientist with the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado at Boulder from 2001 to 2011.
 During that time he helped lead the development of the NOAA Paleo Perspective on Abrupt Climate Change, the Climate TimeLIne Information Tool, and played a catalytic role in initiating and deploying the Climate Literacy and Energy Literacy frameworks.
-He was a Co-Principal Investigator of the Climate Literacy & Energy Literacy Network (CLEAN), and member of the International Polar Year Education, Outreach and Communications Committee.
+He was a Co-Principal Investigator of the Climate Literacy & Energy Literacy Network (CLEAN), and a member of the International Polar Year Education, Outreach, and Communications Committee.
 He holds a graduate degree in education from the University of Northern Colorado where he focused on water as an interdisciplinary and integrating theme for teaching.
-McCaffrey helped establish an education affilnity group with the National Climate Assessment Network, which is a public private partnership organized under the auspices of the U.S. Global Change Research Program. (see http://www.markmccaffrey.com/marked-climate-consulting.html)
+McCaffrey helped establish an education affinity group with the National Climate Assessment Network, which is a public-private partnership organized under the auspices of the U.S. Global Change Research Program. (see http://www.markmccaffrey.com/marked-climate-consulting.html)

 An audio recording of this teleconference call is posted here (MP3 Audio 19.6MB Mar24 15).